 How to write one (summary)

-There are just a few things that you must keep in mind to create compelling contents.
+There are just a few things that you must keep in mind to create compelling content.
 Among these are simplicity, clarity, straight-to-the-point approach, and meaningful research.
 It is important to articulate a singular idea to create high-quality content.
 It must be narrowed down adequately, comprehensively explained, and organized in an appealing manner, meaning it uses attractive headings and subheadings and the layout is easy to the eyes.

 Quality of writing, especially in terms of grammatical accuracy, coherence, and cohesion, is also important.
 These details add value to your content.
 YOu don’t have to be a grammar expert.
 There are tools that you may download and attach to your Microsoft word or even to Word Press.
 Grammarly is utterly useful when writing.